MorenoLaQuatra/FlanEC/README.md

 This repository contains the code and experiments for the paper "Exploring Flan-T5 for Post-ASR Error Correction".
 The project investigates the use of the Flan-T5 model for Generative Speech Error Correction (GenSEC) to enhance ASR outputs by mapping n-best hypotheses into a single, accurate transcription.

+The paper is accepted at the [2024 IEEE Workshop on Spoken Language Technology](https://www.ieeeslt2024.org/) - [GenSEC Challenge](https://sites.google.com/view/gensec-challenge/home).
+Final information about the paper will be updated upon proceedings publication.

 > [!IMPORTANT]
 > All the code for running the experiments is available in this repository.
 The pre-trained models are available on the Hugging Face model hub.
 [Open an issue](https://github.com/MorenoLaQuatra/FlanEC/issues/new) if you find any issue or need help.